herman925/attention-to-number-test/README.md

 Subitizing refers to the rapid, accurate, and confident enumeration of small quantities (typically 1-4 items) without conscious counting.
 This cognitive phenomenon has been extensively studied in cognitive psychology and neuroscience as a fundamental aspect of numerical cognition.

-**Key Research Areas:**
-- **Numerical vs. Feature Attention**: Research has shown that numerical quantity can be processed as a primary perceptual feature, similar to color or shape (Burr & Ross, 2008; Anobile et al., 2016)
-- **Subitizing Range**: The classical subitizing range is typically limited to 3-4 items, after which enumeration becomes slower and less accurate (Kaufman et al., 1949)
-- **Parallel Processing**: Subitizing is believed to involve parallel processing mechanisms in the visual system, distinguishing it from serial counting
-- **Cross-Modal Integration**: Numerical processing interacts with other visual features, providing insights into multidimensional perceptual integration
+Research on numerosity demonstrates that numerical quantity can function as a primary perceptual feature, similar to color or shape, reinforcing the need for stimuli that isolate number from other attributes (Anobile et al., 2016; Burr & Ross, 2008).
+Attentional manipulations further show that directing spatial or object-based attention to target arrays improves estimation accuracy and speed, indicating that well-crafted cues can amplify numerical sensitivity (Pomè et al., 2020).
+Structured configurations, including shape templates and grid-based layouts, have been linked to enhanced subitizing performance and distinctive neural signatures, underscoring the value of controlling spatial composition in experimental materials (Gheorghiu & Dering, 2020; Gheorghiu & Goldschmitt, 2022).
+In parallel, studies reveal that color diversity and other contextual variations can bias magnitude perception, necessitating deliberate management of feature contrasts when designing research stimuli (Li et al., 2018, 2025).
+Broader investigations highlight how spatial information transfers across sensory modalities and how individual differences shape numerosity attention, situating subitizing within a complex network of parallel processing and cross-modal integration mechanisms (Feigenson et al., 2004; Kaufman et al., 1949; Ziegler et al., 2023).

 ### Theoretical Framework

-This test generator is designed to investigate two primary cognitive mechanisms:

-1. **Quantity Discrimination**: The ability to rapidly distinguish between different numerosities
-2. **Feature Integration**: How numerical information competes with or integrates with other visual features (shape, color, pattern)

-The experimental paradigm creates a controlled environment where:
-- **Target stimuli** are defined by multiple visual dimensions (shape/fruit type, color, pattern, and quantity)
-- **Choice stimuli** systematically vary specific dimensions while keeping others constant
-- **Correct responses** require attending to numerical quantity while potentially ignoring salient visual features
+The generator is structured to illuminate two interconnected mechanisms—rapid quantity discrimination and the integration of numerical and non-numerical features—by allowing researchers to manipulate which attributes align or conflict within a single stimulus.
+Target arrays can combine shape, fruit type, color, pattern, and quantity, while comparison arrays selectively vary these attributes to reveal whether participants prioritise number or are captured by competing visual features.
+Because correct responses emerge only when observers privilege numerosity over salient distractors, the resulting image sets offer a controlled platform for probing how attention, perceptual grouping, and feature-based competition interact during subitizing and related cognitive processes.

 ## Experiment Methodology